“Yes diplomacy, but…”; Zelensky’s game with Trump’s peace plan

 He added that Russia’s response to the new versions of the peace plan is more explicit.
 Relying on its slow progress on the battlefield, the Kremlin is sticking to its core demands no matter what, Fesenko said.

-Putin has said that some parts of the U.S. proposal are unacceptable and that any peace deal must address what he calls the “root causes” of the war, Moscow’s term for Kiev’s western leanings and the eastward expansion of the North Atlantic Treaty Organization.
+Putin has said that some parts of the U.S. proposal are unacceptable and that any peace deal must address what he calls the “root causes” of the war, Moscow’s term for Kiev’s western leanings and the eastward expansion of the North Atlaic Treaty Organization.

 “We here in Ukraine think that the United States should talk to the Russian side about this,” Zelensky told a group of European allies on Thursday.
 Hours earlier, he said the United States and Ukraine believed Russia would not agree to a ceasefire before a peace deal was reached.